-I was born on October 26, 1954 at the Naval hospital in Alameda County and life totally changed for Mom.
-Hazel finally treated Mom as ‘family’, and with me around, Mom was never alone anymore.
+I was born on October 26, 1954 at the Naval hospital in Alameda County.
+Life totally changed for Mom.
+Hazel finally treated Mom as ‘family’, and with me around, Mom was no longer alone.

-I don’t really know what happened but at some point Mom decides to return to Hawaii to raise her baby.
+I don’t really know what happened, but at some point Mom decided to return to Hawaii to raise her baby.
 More stability?
 Better environment?
 More support from friends and family at home?
 I'm sure these were factors.
 The biggest factor was marital problems.
-Dad would come home drunk and fight with Mom all the time.
+Dad would come home drunk, and fight with Mom all the time.

-With Dad away and no support, Mom started working again (sometimes 3 jobs).
-She arranged for me to stay with Auntie Bea and her family on the weekdays and she would pick me up after work.
-So I grew up with my 4 cousins and auntie and uncle.
+With Dad away and no support, Mom started working again (sometimes three jobs).
+She arranged for me to stay with Auntie Bea and her family on the weekdays, and she would pick me up after work.
+So I grew up with my four cousins and auntie and uncle.

 After years of separation, Mom and Dad officially divorced in 1965.

-The following year, we moved to a 3 bedroom house in Kaneohe.
+The following year, we moved to a three bedroom house in Kaneohe.
 We had a yard, dogs and everything, it was great.
-And since I was 12 now, Mom said I didn’t have to stay with my cousins anymore, we had a real home.
+And since I was 12 now, Mom said I didn’t have to stay with my cousins anymore…we had a real home.

 Things changed when I became a teenager.
-Mom was working a lot and coming home late and started doing more things with my friends from school.
+Mom was working a lot and coming home late, and I started doing more things with my friends from school.
 Mom still found time for a social life though.
-She was now in her 40s and she had her friends and boyfriends.
+She was now in her 40s, and would go out with her friends or current boyfriend.

-Then she marries an airline pilot!
+Then, she marries an airline pilot!
 I have know idea how it happened.
-I don’t remember any wedding or anything.
-They just came home one day married.
-Maybe I just wasn’t paying attention.
-It wasn’t a good marriage though and Mom knew it.
-They had nothing in common and I was the unwanted stepson…eventually Mom got a divorce.
+I don’t remember any wedding, they just came home married one day.
+I don’t know, maybe I just wasn’t paying attention.
+It wasn’t a good marriage though, and Mom knew it.
+They had nothing in common, and I was the unwanted stepson.
+Eventually, Mom got a divorce.

-While Mom was making bad decisions in her life, I was doing stupid stuff in high school.
+While Mom was making bad decisions with her life, I was doing stupid stuff in high school.

 Religiously, we were Catholics.
 Mom was Catholic because her mom was Catholic.
 I was a Catholic because Mom was Catholic.
 Being Catholic was a family tradition, not a personal choice.

-I believed the Bible was from God but never could understand it.
-So when Jehovah’s Witnesses asked me if I wanted to understand what the Bible teaches, why wouldn’t I want to learn?
+I believed the Bible was from God, but never could understand it.
+So when Jehovah’s Witnesses asked me if I wanted to understand what the Bible teaches, how could I refuse?

-Mom had a different opinion though, she was mad.
-She viewed Jehovah’s Witnesses as a cult that was brainwashing me.
-She said I couldn’t study with them anymore.
-Couldn’t do that.
-The things I was learning were fascinating and Jehovah was becoming more of an influence in my life.
+Mom had a different opinion though.
+She was mad.
+She felt Jehovah’s Witnesses as a cult and, that I was being brainwashed.
+So, she said I couldn’t study with them anymore, but I really didn’t want to give up the things I was learning from the Bible.
+Jehovah was becoming more of a positive influence in my life.

-By the time I graduated I was already baptized as one of Jehovah’s Witnesses and my goals in life changed.
-College and getting a good job was no longer in my plans.
+By the time I graduated, I was already baptized as one of Jehovah’s Witnesses, and my goals in life changed.
+College and getting a good job were no longer my goals.

 And Mom?
 She flipped out!
 What a disappointment!
 How could I throw my life away?
 She just couldn’t understand.
 There was no way we were ever going to agree on this, so at 17, I moved out to pursue what made me happy, helping others learn about Jehovah.